allai5/PennApps-2017-Kinect-Security/README.md

 # PennApps-2017-Kinect Security

-Created using the Xbox 360 Kinect sensor, Processing.js, and Arduino.
+Created using the Xbox 360 Kinect sensor, Processing, and Arduino.